Pixel (973) 784-8402

 Below are some hypothetical scenarios in which the injury victim could potentially pursue a premises liability claim:

-• A pedestrian slips on an icy patch in a business parking lot and injures their spinal cord from falling.
+• A pedestrian slips on an icy patch in a business parking lot, suffering spinal cord injuries as a result of the fall.

 • An unsecured crate in a warehouse falls off a shelf and strikes a customer in the head, causing a concussion.